jasp-stats/jasp-desktop/Resources/Help/analyses/ldbeta.md

 Beta Distribution
 ==========================

-Demonstration of the Beta distribution.
+Demonstration of the beta distribution.

 ## Show Distribution

-Displays theoretical Beta distribution, given specified parameter values.
+Displays theoretical beta distribution, given specified parameter values.

 ### Parameters

-- &alpha;: shape
+- &alpha;: This shape parameter governs the shape of the right tail of the density function.
-- &beta;: shape
+- &beta;: This shape parameter governs the shape of the left tail of the density function.

 ### Display